 Is the girl from A Quiet Place deaf in real life?
 In a word, yes.
 The girl, aptly played by Millicent Simmonds, is deaf and speaks American Sign Language.
-And she’ll definitely be in this year’s follow up film, but presumably older, quieter, and wiser.
+And she’ll definitely be in the follow up film, but presumably older, wiser, and quieter.

 Representing Disability in A Quiet Place

 Actor-director John Krasinski pushed hard to have a real hard-of-hearing/deaf actress represent the deaf community.
 Judging by her actions and reactions in the film’s narrative, it was a superb choice.